VYO Chamber & Orchestral Summer Intensive

 Senior Artist Teacher of Suzuki Cello

-A member of the Atlantic Ensemble touring chamber group and a Blair instructor since 2005, Kirsten is an avid performer of new and commissioned works, with world premieres throughout the U.S. and Europe.
+A member of the Atlantic Ensemble touring chamber group and a Blair instructor since 2005, Kirsten Greer is an avid performer of new and commissioned works, with world premieres throughout the U.S. and Europe.
 She holds degrees from the Eastman School of Music and the University of South Carolina.
 Read more +

 Sabrina Tabby, violin